marcelotduarte/cx_Freeze/doc/src/setup_script.rst

      - the trademarks value to include in the version resource associated with the executable (Windows only)

+.. versionchanged:: 6.5
+    Arguments are all snake_case (camelCase removed in 6.15).

 .. versionadded:: 6.10
     :option:`manifest` and :option:`uac_admin` options.

 .. versionadded:: 7.0
     :option:`uac_uiaccess` option.

+.. versionchanged:: 7.0
+    :option:`base` option has new pre-defined values: "gui" and "service".
+    "console" remains the default value.

-.. versionchanged:: 6.5
+.. versionchanged:: 8.0
-    Arguments are all snake_case (camelCase removed in 6.15).
+    :option:`base` option does not accept the old values "Win32GUI" and "Win32Service" in Python 3.13+.

 .. seealso::